-In this article, I explained how the mass media had changed the local folk culture, focusing on the kuchiyose practice on the sacred mountain Osorezan.
-As the image of "Osorezan no Itako" created by mass media spread and became established, the audience, who wanted to ask itakos to practice a kuchiyose ritual, reached there from around the country.
-Under the situation, the following three changes were observed in the kuchiyose practice: Firstly, itakos or hotokes ask questions to clients; secondly, itakos provide advice to clients; thirdly, itakos let clients do toikuchi or ask questions.
-Those changes functioned to avert a risk of miscommunication between itakos and clients under the phenomenon of delocalization.
+In this article, I have explained how the mass media has changed the local folk culture, focusing on the kuchiyose performed on the sacred mountain Osorezan.
+As the popular image of Osorezan no Itako created by the mass media spread and became established, the audience, who wanted to see itako perform a kuchiyose ritual, pilgrimaged there from around the country.
+The impact of this popularization was evident in the following three changes to the kuchiyose ritual: first, itako or hotoke began asking the clients questions; second, itako began providing advice to clients; third, itako let clients do toikuchi, or ask questions.
+The function of these changes is to lower the risk of miscommunication between itako and their clients that has arisen from the phenomenon of delocalization.

-In previous studies, those changes have been regarded as the decline of the local folk culture or disappearance of the tradition as it should be.
-However, we can interpret them as creative ingenuity to meet the client's expectations.
-It is not a decline or disappearance, but rather struggling efforts to maintain the religious function to communicate with the dead under the new circumstances.
+In previous studies, these changes have been regarded as a sign of decline of the local folk culture or the disappearance of traditional practices.
+We can interpret these changes, however, as creative answers to meet the clients’ expectations in an expanding world—not as a decline or disappearance, but rather as an effort to maintain the religious function of communicating with the dead under the new circumstances.

-* This article is based on my previous article, titled「恐山の脱地域化と口寄せの変容」in『蓮花寺佛教研究所紀要』9 (2016).
-I revised it and added new evidence here.
+* This article is a revised and updated version of my previous article,「恐山の脱地域化と口寄せの変容」in『蓮花寺佛教研究所紀要』9 (2016).

 Bibliography